 Executive Vice President

 State Grid Corporation of China

-Lunch Panel: A World Awash with Oil & Gas – What’s Next?
+Lunch Plenary: A World Awash in Oil & Gas – What’s Next?

 The oversupply of oil is set to remain in global markets, with energy prices expected to remain lower for longer.
 Cheaper oil means producers need to squeeze the value out of every last drop.
 Production needs to be smarter by leveraging on new technology to cut costs to remain efficient and nimble.
 This session will explore the implications and how the industry will adapt.

 To view Dr Fatih Birol's presentation slides, click here.

 While lower oil & gas prices present increased competition for renewables, the global consensus on climate change has placed greater emphasis on sustainable energy.
 This session will explore the impact of lower energy prices on our transition to a more sustainable future, and the impact on the overall energy mix.

 Session 3: Disruptive Technologies and the Energy Consumer